Carrie Nye

 Carolyn Nye McGeoy (October 14, 1936 – July 14, 2006), known professionally as Carrie Nye, was an American actress.
 In her career spanning 32 years, she was nominated for a Tony Award in 1965, a Primetime Emmy Award in 1980, and a Drama Desk Award in 1981.

 Early life

-Nye was born Carolyn Nye McGeoy in Greenwood, Mississippi, the only child of Frank Rice McGeoy, president of a local bank, and Emma Evelyn (Reddett) McGeoy.
+Nye was born Carolyn Nye McGeoy on October 14, 1936, in Greenwood, Mississippi, the only child of Frank Rice McGeoy Jr., a cotton planter and president of the Bank of Greenwood, and Emma Evelynne (Reddett) McGeoy.
+Nye was interested in dancing when she was a child.
+She was trained in ballet and planned on a career as a dancer.
+Her focus changed when a summer camp activity gave her a part in a play by Tennessee Williams.
+"That did it", she said.

-She attended Stephens College in Columbia, Missouri, then attended the Yale School of Drama, graduating in 1959.
+She attended Greenwood High School, Stephens College in Columbia, Missouri, and the Yale School of Drama, graduating in 1959.
 She met Dick Cavett at Yale.
 They married in 1964.

+Nye was a member of the Delta Debutante Society, and she made her debut in Greenville, Mississippi.